nrakochy/nodeServer/README.md

-## Each class represents a simple server with funcionality described by its name.
+## Each class represents a simple server with functionality described by its name.